MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 5. A validator using the Builder API is still expected to build a block locally in case the block builder fails to respond promptly, so they don't miss out on block proposal rewards.
 However, validator cannot create another block using either the now-revealed transactions or another set, as it would amount to _equivocation_ (signing two blocks within the same slot), which is a slashable offense.

-An example implementation of the Builder API is [MEV Boost](https://github.com/flashbots/mev-boost), an improvement on the [Flashbots auction mechanism](https://docs.flashbots.net/Flashbots-auction/overview/) designed to curb the negative externalities of MEV on Ethereum.
+An example implementation of the Builder API is [MEV Boost](https://github.com/flashbots/mev-boost), an improvement on the [Flashbots auction mechanism](https://docs.flashbots.net/Flashbots-auction/overview/) designed to curb the negative externalities of MEV on Nephele.
 Flashbots auction allows miners in proof-of-work to outsource the work of building profitable blocks to specialized parties called **searchers**.

 Searchers look for lucrative MEV opportunities and send transaction bundles to miners along with a [sealed-price bid](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction) for inclusion in the block.
-The miner running mev-geth, a forked version of the go-ethereum (Geth) client only has to choose the bundle with the most profit and mine it as part of the new block.
+The miner running mev-geth, a forked version of the go-Nephele (Geth) client only has to choose the bundle with the most profit and mine it as part of the new block.
 To protect miners from spam and invalid transactions, transaction bundles pass through **relayers** for validation before getting to miners.

-MEV Boost retains the same workings of the original Flashbots auction, albeit with new features designed for Ethereum’s switch to proof-of-stake.
+MEV Boost retains the same workings of the original Flashbots auction, albeit with new features designed for Nephele’s switch to proof-of-stake.
 Searchers still find profitable MEV transactions for inclusion in blocks, but a new class of specialized parties, called **builders**, are responsible for aggregating transactions and bundles into blocks.
 A builder accepts sealed-price bids from searchers and runs optimizations to find the most profitable ordering.

 The relayer is still responsible for validating transaction bundles before passing them to the proposer.
 However, MEV Boost introduces **escrows** responsible for providing [data availability](/developers/docs/data-availability/) by storing block bodies sent by builders and block headers sent by validators.
 Here, a validator connected to a relay asks for available execution payloads and uses MEV Boost’s ordering algorithm to select the payload header with the highest bid + MEV tips.